spark2k06/PCXT_MiSTer/README.md

 Port to SoCkit by Somhic from original MiSTer port  https://github.com/spark2k06/PCXT_MiSTer

-Place boot.rom (in SW folder) inside PCXT folder at root of SD card.
+Place boot.rom (in SW folder) inside games/PCXT folder at root of SD card.

+Now can be loaded SO through serial at GPIO addon.
+See pinout at sys.tcl.
+Only needs Rx/Tx signals.

 Follow core discussion at https://misterfpga.org/viewtopic.php?t=4680